GustavePate/perfect_python_script/README.md

 ## Todo

-- rename packages to perfect python script
+- pandas -- csv loading and quick graphing
 - datetime
-- sphinx
 - math -- try and use these functions rather than the global ones, as they're faster when you import them into the global namespace
 - re -- regular expressions
+- requests -- if you need to do any http requests at all, use this
 - string -- I rarely see this used, but it's very handy
-- pandas -- csv loading and quick graphing
+- rename git repo to perfect python script
+- sphinx
 - matplotlib
 - unittest
-- requests -- if you need to do any http requests at all, use this
 - lxml -- always use this for working with XML data
 - BeautifulSoup -- for webscraping and/or parsing potentially malformed HTML
 - os / shutils